guhansiyer/guhansiyer.github.io/content/posts/first-post.md

 More recently in my life, I've become quite attached to music.
 I believe music is the greatest form of media.
 My favourite artists, songs and albums have become integral to who I am.

-If you're interested: here's my Topster:
+If you're interested, here's my Topster:

 ![topster](/images/first-post/topster.png)